 Deglaze the pan with the beer and Worcestershire sauce, stirring well.
-Add the stock or water, reserved beef, thyme and bay leaf.
+Add the stock or water, reserved beef and bacon, thyme and bay leaf.
 Stir well, and bring to the boil.

 Reduce to a simmer, partially cover and cook until the beef is tender and the gravy shiny and thick, about 1 hour.
 Season to taste, then remove from the heat and cool slightly while you prepare the pastry.

 Move the rack to the centre position and preheat the oven to 400° F (205° C).

 For the tarts: arrange 12 of the shells on a baking pan lined with parchment.
 Mound the shells generously with the filling.
 Roll out ½ the package of thawed puff pastry to a 12” x 9” (30 cm x 23 cm) rectangle.
 Use a 3” (7.5 cm) round cutter to cut 12 tops.
 Brush the edges of the filled shells with egg wash, top with a puff pastry round, then crimp the top to the bottom using a fork.
 Repeat with the remaining shells and puff pastry on a second baking sheet.

 Brush the tops with egg wash and use a sharp knife to poke a small hole in the top of each tart.
 Bake until golden, 30-35 minutes.
 Cool slightly before serving.

 For a pie: set one shell on a baking pan lined with parchment.
 Fill generously, brush the edges with egg wash, then remove the second shell from its foil and lay it over the top.
 Crimp the top to the bottom using a fork.